 Modern development rarely happens in isolation—relying heavily on open-source libraries and third-party components is common.
 However, this increases your attack surface dramatically.
 It’s therefore vital to ensure that these dependencies remain secure by:

 - Consistently review and update third-party libraries.
-Use package managers and SCA (Software Composition Analysis) tools like Revenera Code Insight or similar to monitor vulnerabilities and suggest updates.
+Use package managers and Software Composition Analysis (SCA) tools such as Revenera Code Insight, Snyk, or OWASP Dependency-Check to monitor and remediate vulnerabilities in third-party components.

 - Set up automated alerts that notify the team when a dependency is found to have a newly discovered vulnerability.
 This allows for immediate remediation before exploitation occurs.